Mixed Courts of Egypt: Shari'a law

 Thus it may be seen that the custom of the country was upheld as a source of law, and natural law and equity, a major basis of Mixed Court jurisprudence, were both expressly included.
 In recent years, however, the overriding factor has been Islamic law, and this is now enshrined in the 1971 Constitution, as amended.
 The Shari’a is the principal source of legislation, and thus it follows that a more “Islamic” interpretation of the law will be in evidence.
 The Mixed Courts interpreted their codes in an Egyptian manner; the difference now is that an Islamic view, rather than simply an Egyptian one, will be taken, even though it can be argued that as the quality and confidence of the Egyptian judiciary grew in the years to 1949 the type of natural law and equity which was applied in the Mixed Courts was likely to be a blend of Muslim and Christian principles that eventually became more Muslim than Christian.
 The judges were not simply technicians, but interpreted rules, customs, and laws to give justice in Egypt.
 The 1949 code confirmed or re-established the Islamic viewpoint, and can be seen as influenced by the Mixed Courts jurisprudence only indirectly.

 The Mixed Courts were established in 1875 to reform a chaotic situation.
-Their immediate effect was to make the Capitulatory Regime in Egypt less intolerable, because their establishment cured many ills, and stopped the fraudulent pursuit of claims by foreigners against the Egyptian government and other public Egyptian organisations.
+Their immediate effect was to make the Capitulatory Regime in Egypt less intolerable, because their establishment cured multiple ills, and stopped the fraudulent pursuit of claims by foreigners against the Egyptian government and other public Egyptian organisations.

 A step forward in the unity of jurisdiction was the establishment of the Native courts in 1883, using codes based on the Mixed Codes.
 The Native courts and the Mixed Courts were national Egyptian courts.
 On their merger they became the National Courts.

 Thus, giving justice in the name of Egypt, the Mixed Courts were Egyptian courts, and entitled to be regarded as such.
 Their codes were Egyptian codes and, together with the precedent that arose, were applied as Egyptian law to be used in the forum set aside for “mixed” disputes.
 There was a continuous creation, evolution, and progress in the law so that judgments were by no means restricted to simple interpretation of the relevant codes.
 Judgments were oriented towards the litigant.
 The question was, could the law help the parties and not, could the parties fit in with the written codes or existing law?
 People were no longer afraid of litigation, and the foremost principle of the rule of law, that no one, not even the ruler, was above the law was radical change for Egypt in the 1870s.